 Living/dining room: With multi-fuel burner, 42" Freeview TV, DVD player, double sofa bed, tiled floor and bi-folding doors leading to courtyard.

-Kitchen: With electric oven, electric hob, microwave, fridge, freezer, washer/dryer and tiled floor.
+Kitchen: With electric oven, electric hob, microwave, fridge, freezer, dishwasher, washer/dryer and tiled floor.

 Shower room: With shower cubicle, toilet and heated towel rail.